|MP 7.01.92||Cryosurgical Ablation of Miscellaneous Solid Tumors Other Than Liver, Prostate, or Dermatologic Tumors|

 In 2010, Zhao and Wu reported on a systematic review of minimally-invasive ablative techniques of early stage breast cancer.
 (2) The review noted that studies on cryoablation for breast cancer are primarily limited to pilot and feasibility studies in the research setting.
 Complete ablation of tumors was found to be reported within a wide range of 36-83%.
 Since there are many outstanding issues, including patient selection criteria and the ability to precisely determine the size of tumors and achieve 100% tumor cell death, the reviewers noted minimally-invasive thermal ablation techniques for breast cancer treatment, including cryoablation, should be limited until results from prospective, randomized clinical trials become available.

 Three studies described the outcome of cryosurgery for advanced primary or recurrent breast cancer in 72 patients.
-(1, 3, 4) Cryosurgery was performed percutaneously with ultrasound guidance (n=15) or during an open surgical procedure (n=57).
+(1, 4, 5) Cryosurgery was performed percutaneously with ultrasound guidance (n=15) or during an open surgical procedure (n=57).
 Patients were treated for advanced primary disease (44%) or recurrent tumors (56%).
-Tanaka reported the largest retrospective series: 9 patients with advanced primary tumors and 40 with recurrent disease.
+Tanaka reported on a retrospective series of 9 patients with advanced primary tumors and 40 with recurrent disease.
 (1) The author reported 44% survival of primary breast cancer patients (n=9) at 3 and 5 years but did not report survival duration or other outcomes for those with recurrent or metastatic disease.
 The report also did not adequately describe selection criteria for those enrolled in the study, details of the procedure, and procedure-related adverse events.
-The other studies (3-5) were smaller series of patients and also were inadequate with respect to study design, analysis, and reporting of results.
-Furthermore, the study by Pfleiderer et al. (3) was a pilot trial to evaluate technical limitations of the procedure.
+The other studies (4-6) were smaller series of patients and also were inadequate with respect to study design, analysis, and reporting of results.
+Furthermore, the study by Pfleiderer et al. (4) was a pilot trial to evaluate technical limitations of the procedure.
 Tumors were excised and evaluated by pathology days to weeks after cryosurgery, and the authors reported incomplete necrosis in tumors greater than 23 mm in diameter.

 Since available evidence did not include control groups or compare outcomes of cryosurgery to alternative strategies for managing similar patients, no conclusions can be made on the net health outcomes of cryosurgery for breast cancer.
 Therefore, cryosurgery for breast cancer is considered investigational.

-Kovach et al. (17) reported 10 cryosurgical ablations in 9 patients with unresectable pancreatic cancer using intraoperative ultrasound guidance during laparotomy.
+Kovach et al. (19) reported 10 cryosurgical ablations in 9 patients with unresectable pancreatic cancer using intraoperative ultrasound guidance during laparotomy.
 The authors report no intraoperative morbidity or mortality and adequate pain control in all patients postoperatively.
-At the time of publication, all patients were dead at an average of 5 months postoperatively (range: 1–11 months).
+At the time of publication, all patients had died at an average of 5 months postoperatively (range: 1–11 months).

 Because these studies did not include control groups or compare outcomes of cryosurgery to alternative strategies for managing similar patients, no conclusions can be made on the net health outcomes of cryosurgery for pancreatic cancer.
 Therefore, cryosurgery for pancreatic cancer is considered investigational.